-NOTE: You will need to download and install IrfanView if you want to use it.
-IrfanView is a compact and innovative application for viewing and editing images (Windows 9x/ME/NT/2000/XP/2003.)
+NOTE: IrfanView is a compact and innovative application for viewing and editing images (Windows 9x/ME/NT/2000/XP/2003.)
 It is provided as freeware for non-commercial use.
+You will need to download and install IrfanView if you want to use it.
+Download from the IfanView website: https://www.irfanview.com/

 1. Open IrfanView.